Snapchat/KeyDB-docs/docs/config-file.md

 # Both LRU, LFU and volatile-ttl are implemented using approximated
 # randomized algorithms.
 #
-# Note: with any of the above policies, Redis will return an error on write
+# Note: with any of the above policies, KeyDB will return an error on write
 #       operations, when there are no suitable keys for eviction.
 #
 #       At the date of writing these commands are: set setnx setex append